Atelectasis

 Atelectasis is a complete or partial collapse of the lung, which can cause serious complications like pneumonia and respiratory failure, although it is treatable.[1]
 There are many causes of atelectasis, including tumors in the airways and pleural effusion, a complication of mesothelioma.[2]
 Asbestos may cause a particular type of atelectasis in which the lung tissue folds.[3]

-What is Atelectasis?
+What Is Atelectasis?

 Symptoms

 Not everyone who has atelectasis will have symptoms.
-The more severe the blockage or the greater the area of the lung affected, the more likely there is to be noticeable symptoms.
+The more severe the blockage or the greater the area of the lung affected, the more likely there are to be noticeable symptoms.
 Symptoms may include:[4]

 - Trouble breathing and taking deep breaths